 Prince William County does not have any public housing units but does administer Housing Choice Vouchers.
-The County is allocated 2,145 Housing Choice Vouchers, and additional special vouchers.
-Housing Choice Vouchers are provided to assist Participants throughout the Prince William Area but are most likely to be seen in areas with larger populations, such as in and around Manassas, Manassas Park, Dale City, and Woodbridge.
-The locations of these assisted housing units can be seen on Map NA-35.1, on the following page.
+The County is allocated and administers 2,145 Housing Choice Vouchers, and additional special vouchers.
+Publicly-assisted housing units are found throughout the Prince William Area, but are most likely to be seen in areas with larger populations, such as in and around Manassas, Manassas Park, Dale City, and Woodbridge.
+The locations of publicly assisted housing units can be seen in Map NA-35.1, on the following page.